 We are a group of parents, locals, and health care providers trying to reduce the risk of preventable disease in our community.

-We have all had first hand experience of vaccine preventable diseases.
-We have had them, our kids have had them, and we have cared for patients with them.
+The members of our group include parents, and grandparents.
+Some are health care providers.
+Most are local to northern NSW in Australia.
+We come from all walks of life.
+Some of us have had first hand experience of the diseases we are trying to prevent; we have had them, our kids have had them, and we have cared for patients with them.
+Others have been involved on the frontline fighting to save lives and prevent disease, both here in Australia, and overseas.
 We know only too well the true horrors of how awful these diseases can be.

 To prevent others suffering, we want to send a positive message out there to people who are confused or hesitant about vaccinations, to provide honest and clear information, and to support one another as we strive to prevent infectious disease.

 We are doing this completely independently, and receive no funding support.